ntu-aris/caric/index.md

 `Velocity/acceleration-based control`: when setting target positions to zeros and setting non-zero velocities or accelerations, the robot will try to move with the desired velocity/acceleration.
 The actual velocity/acceleration may not follow the desired states exactly due to the realistic low level controller.
 Hence, the users are suggested to take into account the state feedback when generating the control inputs.
 ### Camera Gimbal Control
 The camera is assummed to be installed on a camera stabilizer (gimbal) located at [`CamPositionX`, `CamPositionY`, `CamPositionZ`] in the body frame of the drone.
-To be realistic, we allow the users to control the camera pitch and yaw angle while keeping the camera roll at zero.
-The camera control interface is the topic `/[node_id]/command/gimbal` of type `geometry_msgs/Twist`.
+To be realistic, we allow the users to control the gimbal pitch and yaw angle while keeping the gimbal roll at zero.
+The gimbal control interface is the topic `/[node_id]/command/gimbal` of type `geometry_msgs/Twist`.
 An example is shown below:
 ```cpp
   geometry_msgs::Twist gimbal_msg;
   gimbal_msg.linear.x = -1.0; //setting linear.x to -1.0 enables velocity control mode.